Canceled: Hart Mountain Lek Monitoring

 Sage-grouse depend on sagebrush for winter survival and they are considered an indicator species for the overall health of sagebrush habitat across the West.

-Volunteers will work in groups of two or three for safety reasons as well as for the benefits of having more than one person to take turns with different tasks such as using the spotting scope or recording the data.
-Groups will drive to the work site then use GPS units to navigate cross-country in the dark to their designated lek observation point, being careful of unseen hazards such as brush and uneven terrain along the way.
+You will work in groups of two for safety reasons as well as the benefits of having more than one person to take turns with different tasks such as using the spotting scope or recording the data.
+Groups will drive to the work site, then use GPS units to navigate cross-country in the dark to their designated lek observation point, being careful of unseen hazards such as brush and uneven terrain along the way.

 Once relatively close to a traditional sage-grouse mating grounds, known as a lek, volunteers will be able to use the unique sounds that the male sage-grouse make to zero in on the lek.
 As day breaks, volunteers will use spotting scopes provided by the U.S. Fish and Wildlife Service (USFWS) and ONDA to count the number of individual males and females.

 ONDA will provide all necessary training in order to conduct the lek counts so no previous experience is required.

 - Thursday, April 2, 2 p.m: We will all gather at the Hart Mountain NAR Headquarters.
 Arriving at this time is important because it allows time for the U.S. Fish and Wildlife Service orientation, gear assignments and answering questions.
 We will be going to bed early in preparation for the early mornings!